akhiljptvm/akhiljptvm.github.io/README.md

 ### ictacademyofficial.herokuapp.com

 The main objective of this system is to design or develop a software portal for ICTAK for maintaining course details, user information, company memberships, and collaboration systems
+➢ Software portal for ICTAK for maintaining course details, user information, company memberships and collaboration systems
+➢ Users can use this system from anywhere to find out about the details of the courses provided and register for the same.
+➢ system allows ICTAK faculty to share relevant Course details, as well as to send email notifications to users.
+➢ It consists of a super admin login along with admin login.
+➢ Super admin have privilege to Add,Update and Delete and many more
 ---

 ## Education